Kequc/passage-client/README.md

 This will close the connection, then reconnect.

-#### send (method: string, params: Object, [callback: (error: Error, result: any) => void, timeout: number]) => void
+#### send (method: string, params: any, [callback: (error: Error, result: any) => void, timeout: number]) => void

 Send a request to the server.
 If a callback is provided, then the server will respond once it has finished processing the request.
+It may recieve a error or a result.
 If a timeout is provided it will override the default request timeout.